 14.789N 106 22.261W

 The canyon wall is red beds of the Arroyo del Agua Formation of the Cutler Group.
 This is capped with a thin bed of Shinarump and Salitral Formations and a thicker bed of Poleo Sandstone.
 The red to yellowish beds in the foreground are Entrada Sandstone, capped with a thin layer of limestone of the Todilto Formation.
-Above this to the left is a pinkish exposure of the overlying Summerville Formation.
+Above this to the left is a pinkish exposure of the overlying Beclabito Formation.
 Though not well exposed, my geologic map shows that the Morrison Formation is present at the top of the hill, as well as some thin beds of Cretaceous Burro Canyon Formation.

-Here's a close view of the Summerville beds.
+Here's a close view of the Beclabito beds.

 Beclabito Formation.
 36

 14.588N 106 22.643W

 It's basically muddy sand, quite poorly cemented.
-It reminds me a little of the much younger Ojo Caliente Member of the Tesuque Formation, and it seems likely that exposures of the Summerville Formation were a major source of sediments for the Ojo Caliente.
+It reminds me a little of the much younger Ojo Caliente Member of the Tesuque Formation, and it seems likely that exposures of the Beclabito Formation were a major source of sediments for the Ojo Caliente.